Enzo Stuarti: Recording career

 He released over 30 recordings for several labels, including Jubilee, Epic, Columbia, Roulette, Diplomat, and Spin-O-Rama.
 During the 1960s and into the early 1970s, he was a frequent guest on televisions shows such as The Tonight Show and appeared in a series of commercials for Ragú spaghetti sauce, where his catchphrase was "That's A'Nice!"
 He played major venues in Los Angeles, Las Vegas, New York City, and Atlantic City.
 He also performed at events such as Italian-American festivals.
 In 1983, he performed at a Blessing ceremony of the Unification Church presided over by Sun Myung Moon and his wife Hak Ja Han.

 Critical opinions of Stuarti's voice and music were mixed.
 A writer for The Washington Post called his voice "rich in bravura and overpowering in its fullness".
 Time described his voice as one of "cocktails-and-dancing dimensions," but said "he makes the most of it" with the help of electronic amplification.
 Other critics complained that he was overly loud, with one writer saying "he concentrated on volume to the exclusion of style".

 Personal life

 While studying in Rome, he responded to an advertisement by Ferrari race cars for test drivers.
 He needed the income and applied, driving professionally for a brief period.
 He developed a passion for cars, eventually owning several hundred.

 Stuarti married twice.
 In 1942 he married Esther Mesce, with whom he had two children.
 They divorced in 1972.
 He married Thelma Donohoo in 1975.
-He retired in 2004, and died on December 16, 2005, in Midland, Texas.
+He retired in 2004, and died December 16, 2005, in Midland, Texas.